Ankkkitt/Random-Number-Guess/README.md

 # Random Number Guess
- It is a basic random number guess game
+ It is a basic random number guess game made using HTML, CSS and JavaScript.